-What types of alternative finance are available?
+What types of alternative finance are available in the UK?

 Interest-only business loans are designed for businesses that do not want to attach collateral to their finance.
 These are typically for small businesses that may not have assets that can cover the cost of a loan.

 Merchant cash advance (MCA)

 A merchant cash advance, sometimes known as card terminal funding, is a way for businesses that receive credit or debit card payments to borrow money.
 The way it works is that a lender loans the business money, the lender then receives a percentage of the business’ card payments in return.

 This is useful for businesses that do not have many assets, such as sole traders and startups but receive a lot of revenue via card terminals.
 With a merchant cash advance, there are no fixed monthly payments or interest, simply a fixed fee and a percentage taken from all card payments until the loan is repaid.